resslerruntime/overledger-sdk-javascript/README.md

 const OverledgerSDK = require('@quantnetwork/overledger-sdk');
 ```

-Initialize the SDK with the available DLTs
+Initialize the SDK with the 2 dlts available

 ```
 const overledger = new OverledgerSDK('mappId', 'bpiKey', {